Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 THE PROBLEMS WITH MICROCHIP MANDATES

+Microchip mandates do not solve euthanasia problems from pet overpopulation and detract from resources that could be used towards spay/neuter programs that do.
 The ASPCA says statistics show euthanasia rates are dropping.
 The post on their website attributes the drop to improved returns to owner and improved adoptions.
 However, we smell Bullchips.
 The data on their page says that 0.7 million on the 1.1 million reduction is in reduced intake but they do not point that out.
-Reduced intake is generally attributed to spay/neuter programs, however microchip returns to owner outside the shelter system are taking credit for that reduction without providing registry verification of the returns.
+Reduced intake is generally attributed to spay/neuter programs, however microchip returns to owner outside the shelter system are apparently taking credit for that reduction without providing registry verification of the returns.
 Otherwise, improved adoption and return to owner together would account for no more than 0.4 million of the reduction.
 The returns to owner improvement claims do not stand up to scrutiny because if there are more returns to owners, there would be fewer adoptions.
 Why is this large organization perpetuating the misconception that microchips (returns to owner) reduce euthanasia instead of pointing out the obvious that spay/neuter is causing the largest decrease?
 This is how the public is mislead about the benefit of microchips as they detract from spay/neuter program credits and resources.

 Microchip mandates do not solve pet overpopulation problems and detract from resources that could be used towards spay/neuter.
 The adverse health effects of pet microchips on feral cats who are implanted actually creates a need to TNVR (Trap, Neuter, Vaccinate, Return) more cats for it to be effective for population control.
 There are multiple means of pet identification that do not cause pain, illness and exploitation.